obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line before included text --><!-- include: CustomGroupingExamples.test.dates_task.due.advanced_docs.approved.md -->

-- ```group by function task.due.moment?.fromNow() || ""```
-  - Group by the time from now, for example "8 days ago".
-  - Because Moment.fromNow() is not provided by TasksDate, we need special code for when there is no date value.
-  - Whilst interesting, the alphabetical sort order makes the headings a little hard to read.
 - ```group by function task.due.format("dddd")```
   - Group by day of the week (Monday, Tuesday, etc).
   - The day names are sorted alphabetically.